BDC Hamburger Icon

 What is cash-basis accounting?

+Cash-basis accounting is an accounting method that records a company’s cash inflows and outflows and then reconciles them.
 In other words, the business records revenue when cash is received and expenses when payments are made.
-This simple method has no integrated record of accounts receivable or accounts payable; that information is generally recorded separately.
+Unlike accrual accounting, it does not integrate accounts receivable (AR) or accounts payable (AP).
+These details are typically recorded separately.

 Pros and cons of cash-basis accounting

-If you’re considering cash-basis accounting for your business, you should understand its benefits and disadvantages.
+If you’re considering cash-basis accounting for your business, it’s important to understand its benefits and drawbacks.

-• Cash-basis accounting is easy.
-Cash basis is the simpler accounting method, as it requires you to track less information.
+• Cash-basis accounting is easy: It is a simpler accounting method, as it requires less information to track.
 This method is easier for business owners to learn, use and operate.

-• Cash-basis accounting has potential tax advantages.
-Cash-basis accounting lets you control the transaction timing.
-Speeding up expenses and slowing down revenue can sometimes decrease a company’s tax liability.
+• Cash-basis accounting has potential tax advantages: It lets you control the transaction timing, speeding up expenses and slowing down revenue, which can sometimes decrease a company’s tax liability.

-• Cash-basis accounting has restricted use.
-Not everyone can use cash-basis accounting.
-Businesses that offer credit to customers, rely on inventory, or have gross receipts higher than the IRS requirements must use accrual accounting.
+• Cash-basis accounting has restricted use: Not everyone can use cash-basis accounting.
+Companies offering credit to customers, managing inventory or exceeding IRS gross receipt thresholds are required to use accrual accounting.

 TipBottom line